html-noob/PA1414/README.md

-open a browser and go to: http://localhost/phpmyadmin in the left taskbar, click on the correct repository (mine is called project) click on SQL (located on the upper left) copy-paste everything from the file called ddl.sql (located in subfolder databas) click run (located in the bottom right)
+open a browser and go to: http://localhost/phpmyadmin in the left taskbar, click on the correct repository (mine is called project) click on SQL (located on the upper left) copy-paste everything from the file called database.sql (located in subfolder databas) copy-paste everything from the file called ddl.sql (located in subfolder databas) click run (located in the bottom right)